Hichki: Critical response

-Reviewing for The Times of India, Rachit Gupta said that she hoped the film focused not only on Naina's classroom struggle but also on her personal life, especially her conflict with her father.
+Rachit Gupta of The Times of India said that she hoped the film focused not only on Naina's classroom struggle but also on her personal life, especially her conflict with her father.
 She, however, commended the performances of Mukerji and the actors who played her students, particularly that from Harsh Mayar.
 Rajeev Masand of News18 found Hichki to be inconsistent and unoriginal; however, he praised the film's moral message.
-In the words of NDTV's Saibal Chatterjee, "Rani Mukerji's energetic, engaging performance apart, Hichki is a huff-and-puff show marked by too much mush and fuss.
+Saibal Chatterjee of NDTV wrote "Rani Mukerji's energetic, engaging performance apart, Hichki is a huff-and-puff show marked by too much mush and fuss.
 But it has just enough to keep tearjerker junkies interested."
-From the Hindustan Times, Rohit Vats rated the film two-and-a-half stars, complimenting Mukerji's straightforward, confident performance and those of Kabi and the student actors.
+Rohit Vats of the Hindustan Times rated the film two-and-a-half stars, complimenting Mukerji's straightforward, confident performance and those of Kabi and the student actors.
 However, Vats was disappointed that the film only revolves on the relationship between a teacher and students.

 Richard James Havis of South China Morning Post found Mukerji's spirited performance enhancing an otherwise predictable story.
 Udita Jhunjhunwala of Scroll.in appreciated Malhotra for putting the narrative focus on Naina only without disruptive subplots, and Samrudhi Ghosh of India Today observed that Malhotra "had a tough task at hand—to stay away from emotional manipulation, even in the dramatic moments.
 He succeeds, for the most part; although some portions of the film, such as the climax, feel a little contrived."
 Another review in News18, written by Kriti Tulsiani, commented that the film is a remake of Peter Werner's 2008 film Front of the Class, which was based on the same book as Hichki, and criticised it for the inability to provide an original story and undramatic ending.
-In the Deccan Chronicle, Rohit Bhatnagar, who gave the film three out of five stars, wrote that Mukerji drives the film with her effortless performance; although the latter aspect make the film mediocre, he added that Hichki is as good as Malhotra's We Are Family.
-From the Daily News and Analysis, Chaya Unnikrishnan termed Hichki a slice-of-life film with inspiring themes and was impressed by Mukerji's acting.
+Rohit Bhatnagar of the Deccan Chronicle gave the film 3 out of 5 stars, writing that Mukerji drives the film with her effortless performance; although the latter aspect make the film mediocre, he added that Hichki is as good as Malhotra's We Are Family.
+Chaya Unnikrishnan of the Daily News and Analysis termed Hichki a slice-of-life film with inspiring themes and was impressed by Mukerji's acting.